vrurg/raku-LibXML-Class/docs/md/LibXML/Class/Manual.md

 Not only classes but roles too can be declared as `xml-element`.
 Depending on the way a role is used the effect could differ.

-Consuming an `xml-element` role by a plain class turns it into a serializable explicit (see more on [implicit/explicit declarations](#Implicit Or Explicit Declarations) below) class.
+Consuming an `xml-element` role by a plain class turns it into a serializable explicit class.
+See more in the [Implicit Or Explicit Declarations](#implicit-or-explicit-declarations) section about explicitness.

 Consuming such role by a `xml-element` class would simply extend it with role's functionality while allowing the role to maintain control over some serialization aspects like, for example, namespaces.